epklein/epklein.github.io/_pages/reading.md

 Here I share my currently reading list, as well as my book recommendations.
 I also put together the top blogs and newsletters I like to follow to keep up to date.

-I have also separate reading lists in the main topics I write about in this blog, such as [Leadership](/leadership), [management](/mgmt), and [software engineering management](/mgmt/swe), among others.
+I have also separate reading lists in the main topics I write about in this blog, such as [leadership](/leadership), [management](/mgmt), and [software engineering management](/mgmt/swe), among others.

 ## Currently reading

-- {% include books/accelerate.md %}
 - {% include books/an-elegant-puzzle.md %}
 - {% include books/become-an-effective-swe-manager.md %}
 - {% include books/engineering-management-for-the-rest-of-us.md %}